pdehaan/learningpathways/gxt3.md

 ## Beginner

+- **(Blog)** [Announcing Sencha GXT 3.0](http://www.sencha.com/blog/announcing-sencha-gxt-3-0) <small style='color:#aaa;'>&mdash; _Darrell Meyer_ on April 27, 2012</small>
+  We're excited to announce the general availability of Sencha GXT 3.0!
+Sencha GXT, previously known as Ext GWT, is our Java based web application framework that leverages the Google Web Toolkit compiler.
+With the Sencha GXT 3.0 framework, developers can build high performance web applications with cross-browser compatibility across all desktop browsers.

 - **(Slides)** [Introducing Ext GWT 3.0](http://www.sencha.com/conference/session/ext-gwt-3-fundamentals) <small style='color:#aaa;'>&mdash; _Darrell Meyer_ on November 03, 2011</small>
   This session will provide an overview of Ext GWT 3.0.
 There are many new features and lots of new functionality in this major release including Cell-based data widgets, Cell-based fields, a new data API, new charts, and theming.